 This rock formation is protected by the GSI as one of the oldest rocks in the world

-Geologist believes that the Dharwar rocks underlie much of peninsular India, especially Karnataka, Northern Tamil Nadu, Maharashtra, Andhra Pradesh, while the younger rock was added over the next billion years in Odisha and Bengal, thus forming the pedestal upon which India sits.
+Geologist believes that the Dharwar rocks underlie much of peninsular India, especially Karnataka, Northern Tamil Nadu, Maharashtra, Andhra Pradesh, while the younger rock was added over the next million years in Odisha and Bengal, thus forming the pedestal upon which India sits.
 The other parts of India are much younger.